gaehlerm/SoftwareEngineering/README.md

     main("production")
 ```

-But this is bad practice.
-As we'll learn in the chapter on strings [chapter Data types], such selections should not be delayed.
-Passing around strings is bad practice.
-And even if you replace the string with an `enum`, you should still avoid delaying this choice.
+This, however, is considered bad practice.
+As we will learn in the chapter on strings [chapter Data types], such selections should not be postponed.
+Passing around strings is considered bad practice.
+Even if you replace the string with an `enum`, you should still avoid postponing this decision.

 A better solution is using DI.
-Here the API key is generated outside the `ApiClient` class.
+The API key is generated outside the `ApiClient` class.
 It is passed to it in the constructor as a function argument.
 This makes it easy to replace the API key with a fake one.
 It also makes it easy to reuse the API key in other classes.

 ```py
 import os